Faster cooking for increased capacity

 Faced with the challenge of increasing cooking capacity, food manufacturers know the high costs and disruption of purchasing and installing a new cooking kettle into their factory.

-Upgrading your existing cooking vessels with Steam Infusion is a relatively quick and easy solution that can more than double your cooking capacity (Application Dependant).
+Upgrading your existing cooking vessels with Steam Infusion is a relatively quick and easy solution that can more than double your cooking capacity (depending on the application).

 Cleaning time reduction - Less intensive cleaning because the Steam Infusion process prevents burn-on and fouling to the vessel.

 Steam Infusion avoids over processing by dramatically shortening cook times, better replicating a chef's saucepan.

 Furthermore, there is no fouling or burn on to the vessel because the annular design of the Vaction™ Pump allows steam to condense within the unit itself.
 The heating process doesn't rely on contact time between the steam and the product and it has the ability to run at comparatively higher steam pressures without compromising on efficiency.

 Why does Steam Infusion cook faster?